Frost Center for Data and Research is a social science research center at Hope College.

 - Support from Frost Center Research Assistants

-Fellowship proposals are welcomed by January 2 for the 2021–22 academic year.
-Information about the Frost Center Fellowship
+Fellowship proposals are welcomed by January 12 for the 2024–25 academic year.

 Anderson-Werkman Center100 East 8th StreetSuite 260Holland, MI 49423